ricdikulous/imx-unity-game-lessons/lessons/03-log-the-player-in/README.md

-# Lesson: Using Immutable Passport for Player Login
+# Lesson 3: Using Immutable Passport for Player Login

 Welcome to this lesson on how to use the Immutable Passport for player login in your Unity project.
 In this tutorial, we will walk you through the steps to integrate the Immutable Passport into your game to allow players to log in seamlessly.